PayFabric/Release-Notes/README.md

+# Change Log – 6/03/2019 Release

+**ADDED.** Provide ability to set the accepted tender type via Wallet Link API and PayLink Portal.
+API: add AcceptType field in Create Wallet Link request body 0 or null or other value: Accept both credit card and ECheck
+1: Credit Card
+2: ECheck

+**ADDED.** Add the support of basic authentication for PayFabric API using Device ID and Password.

 # Change Log – 05/20/2019 Release

 **ADDED.** Provide merchant with the ability to automate settlement by a predefined time or manually settle pending transactions.